adichiru/adichiru.github.io/_posts/2017-12-03-AWS-re-Invent-short-review.md

 My first participation (just few days ago) to the well known AWS re:Invent exposed me to a mix of feelings, memories, disappointments, ideas and hope.
 I used to work for AWS as TAM in Netherlands.
 For a brief period of time, unfortunately...

-During the event in Las Vegas I got first a little sad that I am not part of this impressive and game-changing company anymore but no later than my first day in the conference I was reminded, accidentally, how much better it is to work *with* AWS cloud technologies rather than to work *in* AWS: I was at a table having lunch and, next to me, 2 AWS employees sat down with their lunch and discussed how nothing is clear, how it is frustrating to never know what you are actually expected to do, how the company pushes a lot on the individual and not giving too much support to deal with various things.
+During the event in Las Vegas I got first a little sad that I am not part of this impressive and game-changing company anymore but no later than my first day in the conference I was reminded, accidentally, how much better it is to **work with AWS cloud technologies** rather than to **work in AWS**: I was at a table having lunch and, next to me, 2 AWS employees sat down with their lunch and discussed how nothing is clear, how it is frustrating to never know what you are actually expected to do, how the company pushes a lot on the individual and not giving too much support to deal with various things - nothing new to me.
 These were people that were partially in charge of this event.

 Moving on, being an attendee only, I was trying to get to the most interesting sessions for me: Security related, DevOps and Infrastructure.